alexander-kastil/az-cloud-native/labs/lab-06/readme.md

 ## Task: Update your deployment

 - Redeploy order service to Azure Container Apps
-- Deploy Payment Service to a Fuctions App
+- Deploy Payment Service to a Functions App